DiscordBotDev2/DiscordBotDev2/README.md

 - 👀 I’m interested in ...
 Discord bot development!
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ...
 Anything really :D
 - 📫 How to reach me ...
-Comment on a repostory disscussion of mine!
+E-mail me at pythondev2000@gmail.com
 <h2>Please use my discord bot generator<h2>
 <h3>All of my projects use: <h3>